 You may wonder how to deal with a late payment, as either a company providing services or purchasing them from a vendor.
-Being on either side of the coin is not fun, especially when cashflow is a higher priority.
+Being on either side of the coin is not fun, especially when cash flow is a higher priority.
 You want to ask for payment without being rude, or in this case wanting to address a friendly reminder proactively.

 A company’s account payable (AP) operations could easily have a major impact on its overall success.
 What that means is that businesses should be following best business practices if they’re going to make their mark on the business world and continue staying ahead.
 This includes building credit, avoiding the collection agency for as long as possible, and establishing a reputation as a paying customer.

-Despite we all know about the importance of paying bills on time, it’s quite common for entrepreneurs and business owners to find they are dealing with angry calls from vendors because of overdue invoice payment.
+Despite we all know about the importance of paying bills on time, it’s quite common for entrepreneurs and business owners to find they are dealing with angry calls from vendors because of overdue invoice payments.
 They also often receive emails and other written threats from vendors.
 You need to know how to handle these for your business and to prevent vendors from charging a late fee.

 Guidelines For Dealing With Payment Reminders Emails And Phone Calls